 A faint drumming started in the distance.
 As is often the case in Africa, silence is quickly filled.

-And then I heard it, the clink of a chain, followed by the padding of bare feet on beaten earth.
+And then I heard it, the rattle of a chain, followed by the padding of bare feet on beaten earth.

 “The gate is closed!
 The gate is closed!”

 The guard looked alarmed and his eyes darted first to me and then to the photographer above.